lato99/comp305-group32/README.md

 TO DO :
 Find how to select which student's number if there are numbers that more than one student has.
-(Two or more students have the same number.)
+(Two or more students have the same number.) //With the algorithm we found on Wednesday May 19 2021, we believe that this problem is solved.